rstreet85/ERATOS-FORTRAN/Readme.md

 **Updated 03-20-2018**

 [Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)
-algorithm implemented in Fortran 2003+ style.
+algorithm implemented in Fortran 2003+ style, but compatible at least back to `gfortran-4.8` etc.

 Finds all primes below input `n`, returns largest prime as console output.